 The principles of the co-creation process in ShapingBio emphasize inclusiveness, transparency, flexibility, mutual learning, and shared ownership (Stier and Smit 2021).
-To ensure the successful application of the co-creation process in ShapingBio, all workshops will be designed carefully and according to these principles to ensure active participation and commitment of all relevant stakeholders.
+To ensure the successful application of the co-creation process in ShapingBio, all workshops were designed carefully and according to these principles to ensure active participation and commitment of all relevant stakeholders.
 Moreover, the workshops and events will be evaluated based on feedback received from the participants.

-To achieve its research objectives and develop informed recommendations, the ShapingBio project will try to engage in discussions with various stakeholders to refine its research methods, including interviews, workshops, surveys, case studies, and indicator analysis.
-By incorporating diverse perspectives and expertise, the project can tailor its research methods to the European bioeconomy landscape's needs and challenges.
-This co-creative approach will ensure a robust research design and contribute to the project's success, ultimately shaping effective bioeconomy policies and strategies across the European Union.
+To achieve its research objectives and develop informed recommendations, the ShapingBio project engagedin discussions with various stakeholders to refine its research methods, including interviews, workshops, surveys, case studies, and indicator analysis.
+By incorporating diverse perspectives and expertise, the project tailored its research methods to the European bioeconomy landscape's needs and challenges.
+This co-creative approach ensured a robust research design and contributed to the project's success, ultimately shaping effective bioeconomy policies and strategies across the European Union.